Amsterdam/design-system/README.md

 Currently, you can find the most up-to-date documentation on design and UX on [amsterdam.nl/designsystem](https://amsterdam.nl/designsystem).
 In time, the Storybook(s) in this repository should be the definitive source for documentation on code, design and UX.

 If you want to add a component, first check if it's already included in the [Design System's Figma](<https://www.figma.com/file/ORa7CBIooPgZj6HsEPBxNR/Design-bibliotheek-(gepubliceerd)?node-id=149%3A1324&t=Ud6eZytawJYnLlyi-0>).
-TODO: how do people get access to this Figma?

-If there is no design, or if you have questions about an existing design, contact ??
-TODO: who should they contact?
-The maintainers of the repo?
-The designers?
+If there is no design, or if you have questions about an existing design, please contact [designsystem@amsterdam.nl](designsystem@amsterdam.nl).

 Components have two possible statuses: